TitiFix/Geneweb2/docs/ged/Ged.ADOPTED_BY_WHICH_PARENT.md

 ﻿# Abstract
+A code which shows which parent in the associated family record adopted this person.
+Where:
+HUSB=The HUSBand in the associated family adopted this person.
+WIFE=The WIFE in the associated family adopted this person.
+BOTH=Both HUSBand and WIFE adopted this person.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />